freedomotic/freedomotic/README.md

 Official website is http://freedomotic.com

-Freedomotic is a framework for home and building automation which allows to build smart spaces and ambient aware applications.
+Freedomotic is an open source, flexible, secure Internet of Things (IoT) application framework, useful to build and manage modern smart spaces.
+It is targeted to private individuals (home automation) as well as business users (smart retail environments, ambient aware marketing, monitoring and analytics, ...).
 Learn more at http://freedomotic.com

 Freedomotic can run also on **Raspberry Pi** and can easily interact with DIY **Arduino** projects.

 Starting from 2 Feb 2014, this is the freedomotic mainstream repository.
 Previous repository was hosted on googlecode http://code.google.com/p/freedomotic

 Requirements:
-- **Java Open JDK** version 6 or 7 or oracle jdk (to install on ubuntu: sudo apt-get install openjdk-7-jdk)
+- **Java Open JDK** version 7 or oracle jdk _(to install on ubuntu: sudo apt-get install openjdk-7-jdk)_
-- **Maven** version 2 or 3 (to install on ubuntu: sudo apt-get install maven)
+- **Maven** version 2 or 3 _(to install on ubuntu: sudo apt-get install maven)_
-- **Any OS** with java support (Linux, Windows, Mac, Solaris ...)
+- **Any OS** with java support _(Linux, Windows, Mac, Solaris ...)_

 Development status:
 - **Current released version**: 5.5.0 'Bender' (released on 24 Jan 2014)